 Nurse Denied Life Insurance Because She Carries Naloxone

-Blood work was supposed to be the last step in Isela's application for life insurance.
+Bloodwork was supposed to be the last step in Isela's application for life insurance.
 But when she arrived at the lab, her appointment had been canceled.

 "That was my first warning," Isela says.
 She contacted her insurance agent and was told her application was denied because something on her medication list indicated that Isela uses drugs.
 Isela, a registered nurse who works in an addiction treatment program at Boston Medical Center, scanned her med list.
 It showed a prescription for the opioid-reversal drug naloxone — brand name Narcan.